solo-io/workshops/gloo-portal/README.md

 ## Lab 5: Explore the Administrative Interface

-Let's run the following command to allow access ot the admin UI of Gloo Portal:
+Let's run the following command to allow access of the admin UI of Gloo Portal:

 ```
 kubectl port-forward -n dev-portal svc/admin-server 8000:8080